a-small-tsf/course-materials/README.md

-# course-materials
+# SYS 7030 Time Series Analysis and Forecasting
-Syllabus, slides, and other course materials for Decision Analysis
+Syllabus, slides, and other course materials for Time Series Analysis and Forecasting.